 Just like bridal fashion and wedding dresses, grooms suits have come a long way in the last couple of years.
 More and more of our real grooms are embracing their own personal style on their wedding day and opting for a suit, jacket or waistcoat that reflects their personality.
-We’ve rounded up some of our favourite looks for 2020 and beyond to inspire all grooms out there just how stylish you could look too.
+We've rounded up some of our favourite looks to inspire all grooms out there just how stylish you could look too.
+And if you're looking for somewhere to find your suit, make sure to have a look at our recommended suppliers.

 We've long been a fan of black-tie weddings, a tradition slowly finding its way over the Atlantic from America.
 It's the most formal dress code and usually means the couple getting married have pulled out all the stops.
 But, again, we've noticed our real grooms have put a spin on this sartorial choice by choosing to wear different coloured dinner jackets.
 Not content with one jacket (because why should you be, it's your wedding day after all!) real groom Saul said his vows in a white dinner jacket before changing into a plum coloured tuxedo with satin lapels.
 What a guy.
 We've also seen grooms in red, grey and green velvet dinner jackets to give an even more luxurious feel to an already suave choice.